 In github.com settings: – Choose master branch for the source. – Click Enforce HTTPS if you have the option available.
 You can also serve assets from the training GitHub account: https://cloudinary-training.github.io/cld-advanced-concepts, for example https://cloudinary-training.github.io/cld-advanced-concepts/assets/images/dolphin.jpg.

-VS Code Node debug
+VS Code Node Debug: optional

-If you want to remove all assets from your cloud that were uploaded in this course, you can find cleanup scripts in the /utils directory
+If you want to remove all assets from your cloud that were uploaded in this course,

 This repo uses prettier for formatting.
 If you’re using Visual Studio Code you can add the prettier extension.
-You can also rename the .prettierrc.suggest to the hidden file .prettier to use the rules followed in formatting the code in this repo.
-Contents of .prettier below
+You can also rename the .prettierrc.suggest

 {